Patlabor: The TV Series

-Patlabor: The TV Series, known in Japan as Patlabor the Mobile Police on Television (機動警察パトレイバー ON TELEVISION), is a 1989-1990 anime television series.
+Patlabor: The TV Series, known in Japan as Patlabor the Mobile Police on Television (機動警察パトレイバー ON TELEVISION), is a 1989–1990 anime television series.
 It was created by Headgear, animated by Sunrise, and based on the Patlabor anime franchise.
 The story focuses on Second Special Vehicles Division (SV2), a group of Patlabor policemen who fight and investigate crimes.
 The TV series is an alternate timeline to the original Patlabor OVAs and films, with an all-new origin story.

 Development

 The television series was animated by Sunrise and was directed by Naoyuki Yoshinaga.

-With success of the first movie, Patlabor became one of the first OVAs to be ported to TV.
+With the success of the first movie, Patlabor became one of the first OVAs to be ported to TV.
 Originally planned for 24 episodes, (up to the end of Kanuka's practicum at SV2), the series was extended twice.
 First to 36 episodes, to cover the conflict with Schaft, and then to 47 episodes in order to conclude the series.

-Later in the story, Kanuka Clancy leaves and a new character is introduced, exclusive to the television series, named Takeo Kumagami.
-The Patlabor: The New Files OVAs are a follow up to the series.
+Later in the story, Kanuka Clancy leaves and a new character is introduced in Takeo Kumagami, a character originally shown in the manga, episodes 26 through 35 even being more closely based on the manga.
+The Patlabor: The New Files OVAs are a follow-up to the series.

 At the request of the sponsor, toy manufacturer Bandai, the TV series was to include some action with labors.
 (Labors are the heavy construction equipment after which this series is named.)
 However, the toys made for the series did not sell as well as expected.

 In the original broadcast, the labors were making more metallic "kshang!" sound, but were revised to motor whirring sound like that of the movie when the whole series was released on Laserdisc.